Suva Fiji Temple: Design and architecture

 The building has a traditional Latter-day Saint temple design.

 Site

 The temple sits on a 10-acre plot which is located on one of the highest points of the city, with views of the Pacific Ocean from three sides, and the landscaping around it featuring native subtropical vegetation.

 Exterior

-The structure stands 72 feet tall, constructed with granite.
+The structure stands 72 ft tall, constructed with granite.
 It has a single spire with a statue of the angel Moroni.
 The design uses elements that reflect both the local culture and broader church symbolism.

 Interior

-The interior features art glass and a hand-painted mural, centered around a theme of the natural landscapes of Fiji, designed to create a spiritually uplifting environment.
+The interior features art glass and a hand-painted mural, centred around a theme of the natural landscapes of Fiji, designed to create a spiritually uplifting environment.
 The temple includes two endowment rooms, two sealing rooms, a celestial room, and a baptistry, each arranged for ceremonial use.

 Symbols

 The design has elements representing Latter-day Saint symbolism, to provide deeper spiritual meaning to the temple's appearance and function.
 Symbolism is important to church members, one of the most important symbols is the temple itself, as a symbol of faith to members.